dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 actor {

 //This method sends a GET request to a URL with a free API we can test.
-//This method returns Coinbase data on the exchange rate between BTC and ICP
+//This method returns Coinbase data on the exchange rate between USD and ICP
 //for a certain day.
-The data will look like this:
 //The API response looks like this:
 //  [
 //     [